 The eVlasiator output for WACCM modelling is the electron differential number flux (Eq.
-1), in terms of energy.
-Due to the eVlasiator constraint of a reduced mass ration, the energisation of the high-mass electrons is assumed to be representative, and the eVlasiator differential number flux, in terms energy, is taken to represent the differential number flux, in terms of energy, of real-mass electrons and passed forward for the construction of the forcing dataset as-is.
+1).
+Due to the eVlasiator constraint of a reduced mass ratio, the energisation of the high-mass electrons is assumed to be representative of that affecting real-mass

+35 electrons in nature.
+Consequently, the eVlasiator differential number flux obtained with high-mass electrons in Vlasiator is estimated to be representative of the differential number flux of real-mass electrons, and is hence passed forward as-is for the construction of the forcing dataset.